- 1. Sell the idea of user research to decision-makers in your organization

 On average, most of the installed apps get deleted within a week after the last usage — users delete healthcare apps within 8.8 days.
 And they re-install only 14% of them.

 Why such a big churn?
 Well, there are different reasons: not enough storage — happens to the best of us.
 Confusing user experience, which can scare of more than half of your users forever.
 Noisy sells and push-notifications.
 The release of another, better app.

 Good UX, accordingly, will increase your chances on successful market penetration.

-Digital healthcare & fitness applications cover near 65,64% of all apps (top places are obviously taken by browsers and social media apps).
+Digital healthcare applications (along with fitness-centric apps) cover near 65,64% of all apps (top places are obviously taken by browsers and social media apps).
 And you’re planning to make one.
 You definitely need these interviews.

 Your submission is received and we will contact you soon